PYBrulin/axone/README.md

 - **Service/Client**: A node can provide a service, and other nodes can call this service.
 <!-- - **Parameter Server (WIP)**: A node can store parameters on the parameter server, and other nodes can retrieve them. -->

+Shared memory was the first method supported in this work.
+While there are a number of good points to advocate (ease of use, privacy through local storage, etc.), shared memory also cause several issues that _need_ to be understood before using them in production.
+Especially the clean up of shared memory...
+UDP sockets were added in response to these problems.
+Sockets are more flexible and can easily extend the use-cases with external communications.
+As of today, the socket method shall be prefered.

+The package name comes from the word 'axon':

 > axon, portion of a nerve cell (neuron) that carries nerve impulses away from the cell body.
 A neuron typically has one axon that connects it with other neurons or with muscle or gland cells.
 >
 > Britannica, The Editors of Encyclopaedia. "axon".
 Encyclopedia Britannica, 6 May.
 2024, https://www.britannica.com/science/axon.